 Post-traumatic stress disorder (PTSD) develops after experiencing a traumatic event, such as violent assault, childhood abuse, natural disaster, or military combat.
 At RobinsPsych in the Bronx, New York, the medical experts are highly experienced at providing therapy for those with PTSD.
 Call today for your consultation and you can have a tailor-made plan of therapy, created to help relieve you from the symptoms of PTSD.

-PTSD is a serious condition that develops after experiencing a terrifying or dangerous event.
-The trauma doesn’t have to be directed at the person with PTSD.
-They may have simply witnessed it or heard that a close friend or relative was threatened; as long as the trauma involves physical harm or the potential for physical harm, such as death, serious injury, or sexual violence, a person may experience PTSD.
+PTSD is a serious mental health condition that develops after experiencing a traumatic event.
+A person may develop PTSD even when the traumatic event wasn’t experienced by the person directly.
+It could be that the person simply witnessed the event or heard that a close friend or relative was threatened.
+PTSD can involve trauma from physical harm or the potential for physical harm, such as death, serious injury, or sexual violence.

-While the causes of PTSD is still unknown, experts believe that extreme stress during traumatic experiences affects the brain’s structure, which causes long-term changes in the brain’s response to stress and contributes to PTSD.
+The physical causes of PTSD are not fully understood but experts believe that during traumatic experiences, the brain’s structure is affected, which causes long-term changes in the brain’s response to stress.

-After a person is exposed to the traumatic event that caused PTSD, they may feel stressed or frightened, even when they’re not in danger.
-They might experience:
+After being exposed to a traumatic event that caused PTSD, a person may feel stressed or scared, even when there is no threat of danger.
+They may experience: